tyh835/new-amsterdam/src/pages/cakes.md

 jumbotron: /img/jumbotron_cakes.jpg
 categories:
   - about:
+      description: >-
+        We design cakes in a variety of shapes and sizes, from round to square or rectangle, or your custom shape of choice.
+We will customize your cake to your liking.
+      heading: Trending cakes
+      image: /img/pop3.jpg
+    cards:
+      - image: /img/pop1.jpg
+        label: A
+      - image: /img/pop2.jpg
+        label: B
+      - image: /img/about_pop.jpg
+        label: C
+      - alt: F
+        image: /img/pop4.jpg
+      - image: /img/pop5.jpg
+        label: D
+      - image: /img/pop6.jpg
+        label: E
+    name: Trending
+  - about:
       alt: Flower Cakes
       description: >-
         We design cakes in a variety of shapes and sizes, from round to square